Top

 Common Violent Crime Defense Strategies

 When defending against charges related to violent crimes, lawyers may employ several common defense strategies.
 It's important to note that the suitability and effectiveness of these strategies can vary depending on the specific circumstances of each case.
-Here are some common defense strategies used in violent crime cases:

 • Self-Defense: This strategy asserts that the defendant acted in self-defense, meaning they reasonably believed their actions were necessary to protect themselves from imminent harm or danger.